DjikstraCS/CTF-Write-Ups/Hack The box/Starting Point/Tier 0/tmp/Flybook.md

 ### Docker:
-There is a lot of vulnerabilities here.
+There are a lot of vulnerabilities here.
 We assume this is because Apache/PHP/Docker has not been updated for a while.

 ![](./attachments/Pasted%20image%2020220515154940.png)